nens/threedi-docs/source/e_2d_flood_adaptation_tutorial.rst

 --------------------
 You will learn the following in this tutorial:

-* Creating a template from a schematisation.
+* Creating a simulation template.
 * Adding discharge to a river during a simulation.
 * Adding a flood barrier during a simulation.